cL4ssiK/SpeedTester/README.md

 Rest of the code does not contain any interesting features, so we do not analyze it here.

 More information about Interrupts.[1]

+## Problems and challenges
+- If IDE does not upload code properly you might not have proper USB drivers installed.
+Many clones use CH340x usb bus converter chip and at least windows does not have       drivers for that as default.
+I don't remember where I downloaded the drivers myself, but [learn.sparkfun.com](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers) seems to have legit looking guide.
+- If you still have issues uploading you might have problem with bootloader.
+I encountered this one as well with my arduino clones.
+  To fix this you can burn bootloader using working arduino like shown in [this video](https://www.youtube.com/watch?v=67mOulsol80).
+- Still not working?
+Try using legacy version of the arduino IDE.
+I had this issue with clones that had ATMega328P microcontroller on them.
+It did not work on the latest      version of the IDE.
+I downgraded the ide to version 1.8.x and opened serial monitor before uploading the sketch.
+This way I had no issues.

 ## Credits